 Usually, a chest injury is obvious.
 However, the severity of chest injuries cannot be determined without a doctor's evaluation.

 First, doctors use a stethoscope to determine whether all parts of the lungs are receiving air, and they carefully examine the neck and chest for injuries.
-When people are having difficulty breathing, doctors place a sensor on the person's finger (pulse oximeter) to measure the amount of oxygen in the blood.
+When someone is having difficulty breathing, a doctor places a sensor on the person's finger (pulse oximeter) to measure the amount of oxygen in the blood.
 Sometimes doctors measure the amount of oxygen and carbon dioxide in the blood with a blood test (arterial blood gas measurement).

 A chest x-ray X-Rays of the Chest Anyone thought to have a heart disorder has chest x-rays taken from the front and the side.
 Typically, the person is standing upright, but chest x-rays can be done with people lying in bed if... read more is almost always taken.
 Chest x-ray shows most cases of pneumothorax Traumatic Pneumothorax Traumatic pneumothorax occurs when air accumulates between the chest wall and the lung because of an injury.
 It causes the lung to collapse partially or completely.
 People have chest pain and... read more , hemothorax Hemothorax Hemothorax is an accumulation of blood between the lung and the chest wall.
 People may feel light-headed and short of breath and have chest pain, and the skin may be cool, sweaty, or bluish... read more , and collarbone fractures Collarbone Fractures Fracture of the collarbone (clavicle) is a break in the long bone that runs horizontally from the top of the breastbone (sternum) to the top of the shoulder blade (scapula).
 Collarbone fractures... read more , as well as some rib fractures Rib Fractures A rib fracture is a crack or break in the bones enclosing the chest.
 Rib fractures cause severe pain, particularly when a person breathes deeply.
 A chest x-ray is usually taken.
 People are given... read more .
-However, ultrasonography is usually needed to show heart injuries Blunt Injury to the Heart Blunt injury to the heart is a blow to the chest that bruises the heart muscle, tears (ruptures) the heart's walls, or damages a heart valve.
-People may feel that their heart is pounding or... read more .
-Computed tomography (CT), ultrasonography, and/or aortography (angiography of the aorta) Overview of Imaging Tests Imaging tests provide a picture of the body’s interior—of the whole body or part of it.
-Imaging helps doctors diagnose a disorder, determine how severe the disorder is, and monitor people after... read more may be done if doctors suspect injury to the aorta.
+However, a rapid ultrasound procedure is usually needed to look at the heart and lungs.
+This procedure, called E-FAST (Extended Focused Assessment With Sonography in Trauma), is used in trauma centers and emergency departments.
+Computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
+In modern scanners, the x-ray detector usually... read more (CT), ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+A device called a transducer converts electrical current into sound waves... read more , and/or aortography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
+In modern scanners, the x-ray detector usually... read more (angiography of the aorta) may be done if doctors suspect injury to the aorta.

 Injuries that are immediately life threatening are treated as quickly as possible.
 The specific treatment depends on the injury.